erikelisath/keep-to-markdown/README.md

   -h, --help    Show this help message and exit
-  -t            Use subfolders for tags instead of YAML front-matter -x            Generate hashtags instead of semicolon-separated tags
+  -t            Use subfolders for tags instead of YAML front-matter -x            Generate hashtags instead of semicolon-separated tags -a            Use the first annotation, if no tittle is aviable
 ```

 The script outputs to a `notes` directory.
 Images will be stored in `notes/resources`.